Searching ...

 different types of sports equipment

 Similarly, South Carolina has no major-league sports teams.
-Residents tend to follow North Carolina’s teams, including the Hurricanes (NHL) and the Bobcats (NBA).
-The University of South Carolina’s Gamecocks compete in football and basketball, among others.
+Residents tend to follow North Carolina’s teams, including the Hurricanes (NHL) and the Hornets (NBA).
+College football is popular through the University of South Carolina’s Gamecocks and Clemson University Tigers.

 Southern Hospitality and Culture